Adding Custom Songs to Taiko 3DS3

 3ds_Folder_structure.7z

-. - This part is the hard part: You'll have to rename your converted
+. - This is the hard part: Rename your converted

 NAAC

-files to the name of an actual existing song.
+file to the name of an actual, existing song.
 The smaller file (!!audio_s.naac

-) is the sample, while the larger file (!!audio.naac
+) is the song sample that plays in the song select screen, while the larger file (!!audio.naac

 hapsyn